kedro-org/kedro-viz/progress.md

   so the adapter path must be gated to `kedro>=1.4.0` with a live-path fallback below that.
 - **Secondary asks (non-blocking, to bundle later):** resolved `dataset_type` class string on `DatasetSnapshot`; a runtime-params/`extra_params` path through `get_project_snapshot`.
-Recorded here; drafts to follow if/when we decide to file them.
+Recorded here; drafts to follow if/when we decide to file them. **The runtime-params ask is the unblocker for D18:** if `get_project_snapshot` ever accepts `extra_params`, the adapter could serve `--params` too, the live backend would no longer be needed, and the deletion originally scoped for Phase 7 could be revisited.

 ## Development Environment